The best acne treatment plan is always a holistic approach. This means a combination of diet, lifestyle, supplementation and skincare.

 Aloe vera

-Aloe vera is an astringent which is helpful for those with acne who typically have oily skin.
+Aloe vera is an astringent which is helpful for those women who typically have oily skin.
 Its astringent nature helps to dry out excess oil in the skin, and therefore reduce breakouts.

 Aloe vera also naturally contains salicylic acid, which is an anti-inflammatory and natural exfoliant.
 This helps to prevent the pores of the skin from becoming clogged, and therefore preventing acne.